neacsum/DCRabbit_10/doc/Using JSON for Rabbit Web Interface.md

   JSD (iarr_a,  JT_STR,   1,             sizeof(iarr_a)),
 JSD_END;
 ```
 Each `JSD` macro creates an entry in the data dictionary.
-The macro arguments are the variable name, the data type, number of elements and the size of each element.
-The size argument is used only for character strings.
+The macro arguments are: variable name, data type, number of elements and the size of each element.
+The `size` argument is used only for character strings.
 This JSD macro sets the JSON variable name to be the same as the program variable name.
 There is also a macro, `JSDN`, which allows you to set JSON name that is different from the variable name.

 Arrays of strings can be declared in different ways.
 One is to declare them as a bi-dimensional array where each element has a fixed size:
 ```C